faan11/koch/README.md

 - **Supported:** Koch supports Openshift® v3.x and 4.x
 - **Easy:** quick to install – start using it in minutes.

+Authentication can be achieved through:
+- **prompt:** the CLI requests user and password data
+- **bitwarden:** the bitwarden client by looking at user and password in a strongbox entry.

 ## Installation

 ### Prerequisites